flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 `FLAPS ..........................................................
 RETRACTED`<br/>
 `BARO SETTING .......................................................
 CHECK`<br/>

 - Check Baro setting: above transition altitude (defined in the `ECAM PERF` page) set it to `STD` by pulling the baro knob.
-A flashing baro value in the `PFD` will remind us in case we forgot.
+A flashing baro value in the `PFD` will remind us in case we forgot as we reach transition altitude.

 ![After Takeoff checklist](../assets/beginner-guide/takeoff-climb-cruise/After-take-off-cl.png "After Takeoff checklist"){loading=lazy width=35%} <p style="color:yellow; font-size:18px;">TODO: update screenshot with new checklist if different</p>